kazjohnstone/kazjohnstone.github.io/_posts/2020-10-16-tei-coding.md

 accurate by comparing them to the original .pdf file.
 It was crucial that the text was transcribed exactly as it appeared, even accounting for any spelling errors that existed within the text.
 Next, we were required to "annotate" our documents by highlighting portions that we would have to encode when we moved to Oxygen.
 Since the majority of my portion was a conversation, most of my document ended up being highlighted on account of quotation usage.
+I also found myself interested in the dialogue the closer I examined it; I noticed that the characters in the story communicate with lengthy phrases that sound a little bit awkward when spoken aloud in 2020.

 I thought this portion was easy, but I definitely had to go back and look for errors, as little things like em-dashes and italics easily eluded me.
 When I was done, my document looked like this: